3cqs-coder/SymBot/dbcontroller/README.md

 * **Networking** - the `_backend` 'overlay' external network created during initial deployment, is assigned an address space (eg. ***10.0.x.1***) automatically by Docker.
 You can define your own network space by uncommenting the relevant section in `deploy.sh` and adjusting as needed, in the event of overlap with other subnets in your network.
 In addition, **DO NOT** remove this network if planning to redeploy or update your stack on top of a existing/working replicaSet configuration so as to avoid connectivity issues between re-deployments.

-- **MongoDB Configuration Check** - the Mongo `docker-mongodb_config-check.sh` script can be run from any docker node to locate and connect to a mongodb instance in the swarm and fetch configuration information.
+- **MongoDB Configuration Check** - the Mongo [`/dbcontroller/docker-mongodb_config-check.sh`](./docker-mongodb_config-check.sh) script can be run from any docker node to locate and connect to a mongodb instance in the swarm and fetch configuration information.
 It runs `rs.status()` and `rs.config()` and returns the output.
 This can help in validating/correlating the config's ***PRIMARY*** shown, against the **dbcontroller** logs, in addition to other relevant configuration information for your replicaSet.

     Example: